TUTORIALS - UE3 MODELING 1 - BASICS

 Be sure to enter an output directory, and "ase" as extension.
 The three other necessary options speak for themselves.

 This script will automatically place all meshes on location 0, 0, 0 before exporting, and it will place all meshes back on their original location after the export.
-This way you can easily have dozens of meshes in the same Max file, and easily transform their own pivots into the ingame pivot.
+This way you can easily have dozens of meshes in the same Max file, and easily transform their own pivots into the in-game pivots.

-It automatically names the ase files with the names the meshes had in the Max files.
+It automatically names the ase files with the names the meshes have in the Max files.

 Common problems